pragatisoni123p-lab/mini-project/README.md

 # mini-project
-this is my first project
+This is my first repository.